ByteBlazzerr/Restaurant_website/README.md

 ---

 🙋‍♀️ Author
 Aakanksha Ghodki
 📧 GitHub | 🌐 Portfolio

--

-💡 Future Enhancements
+💡 **Future Enhancements**
--Add a booking/reservation system.
+- Add a booking/reservation system.
--Integrate backend for form submission
+- Integrate backend for form submission.
--Improve accessibility and SEO optimization
+- Improve accessibility and SEO optimization.

--

 📄 License
 This project is open-source and available under the MIT License.